cytoscape/cytoscape.js/README.md

  * `lint` : lint the JS sources via jshint
  * `benchmark` : run benchmark regression tests
  * `benchmark-single` : run benchmarks only for the suite specified in `benchmark/single`
- * `watch` : update JS refs in HTML files (debug page, test page) automatically when JS files are added or deleted
+ * `watch` : automatically build lib and tests for debugging

 **Documentation:**
  * `docs` : build the documentation template